-The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State, but each school must receive a copy of each year's budget and out-turn statements so far as they relate to that school or central expenditure.
+The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State, a copy of each year's budget and outturn statement should be made easily accessible to all schools.

 Regulations also require a local authority to publish their scheme and any revisions to it on a website accessible to the general public, by the date that any revisions come into force, together with a statement that the revised scheme comes into force on that date.